 Description

 The BackWPup WordPress plugin up to version 5.
-6. 6 contains a path traversal vulnerability in its REST API endpoint `/wp-json/backwpup/v1/getblock` via the `block_name` parameter.
-This flaw allows authenticated users with Administrator-level privileges or higher to include arbitrary PHP files on the server by exploiting insufficient sanitization of path traversal sequences.
-This can lead to disclosure of sensitive files like `wp-config. php` or potentially remote code execution depending on server configuration.
-Permissions granted to lower-level users to handle backups may also expose them to exploitation.
+6. 6 contains a path traversal vulnerability in the /wp-json/backwpup/v1/getblock REST endpoint via the block_name parameter.
+This flaw allows authenticated users with Administrator-level access or higher to include arbitrary PHP files on the server by exploiting insufficient sanitization of traversal sequences.
+This can lead to reading sensitive files like wp-config. php or potentially remote code execution depending on server configuration.
+Permissions granted to lower-level users to handle backups may also enable exploitation by those users.
 The vulnerability has a high severity score of 7.
-2 but no confirmed public exploits or official patches are currently documented.
+2 and no official patch or remediation guidance has been provided yet.

 AI-Powered Analysis